-Durable Objects · Cloudflare Workers docs
+Durable Objects

 Accessing a Durable Object from a Worker

-To access a Durable Object from a worker, you must first configure the worker with a binding for a Durable Object namespace.
-The namespace is, in turn, configured to use a particular class, and controls access to instances of that class.
+To access a Durable Object from a Worker, you must first configure the Worker with a binding for a Durable Object namespace.
+The namespace is, in turn, configured to use a particular class and controls access to instances of that class.

-Namespace bindings have two jobs: generating object IDs and connecting to objects.
+Namespace bindings have two jobs: generating Object IDs and connecting to Objects.

 Generating IDs randomly

-let id = OBJECT_NAMESPACE.newUniqueId()
+let id = OBJECT_NAMESPACE.newUniqueId();

 When generating an ID randomly, you need to store the ID somewhere in order to be able to reach the same object again in the future.
 You could, for example, store the ID in Workers KV, in an external database, or in a cookie in the user’s browser.

-Unique IDs are unguessable, therefore they can be used in URL-based access control, sometimes known as "anyone with the link can access."
+Unique IDs are unguessable, therefore they can be used in URL-based access control.

 To store the ID in external storage, use its

-.toString() method to convert it into a hex string, and
+.toString() method to convert it into a hexadecimal string and

 OBJECT_NAMESPACE.idFromString() to convert the string back into an ID later.